devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

     model.train_on_batch(x_batch, y_batch)
 ```

-Therefore, from _syntactical_ point of view, the pipeline is not really
+Therefore, from a _syntactical_ point of view, the pipeline is not really
 different from using a standard Python's collection.
 Though there is
-a big difference from _semantical_ perspective: provided code doesn't read
+a big difference from the _semantical_ perspective: provided code doesn't read
 all images into memory, but instead processes images gradually and applies all
 required modifications on the fly.
 Also, one could easily replace any part of
-pipeline with different implementation or switch data source from local files to
+the pipeline with different implementation or switch data source from local
-network connection, database or anything else.
+files to a network connection, database or anything else.

 <hr class="with-margin">
 <h4 class="header" id="outro">More about Generators</h4>

 [David Beazley](http://www.dabeaz.com/finalgenerator/) has a great series of tutorials
 showing how powerful the conception is.
-(As one of examples, the author shows development of simple
+(As one of the examples, the author shows a development of simple
 tasks scheduler similar to one that is used by OS to allocate CPU quants of time among processes).
 [Fluent Python by Luciano Ramalho](http://shop.oreilly.com/product/0636920032519.do) is
 a great book discussing different Python's topics, and generators/coroutines are among them.

 The most recent versions of Python include asynchronous features and coroutines
-into language as first-class citizens.
+into the language as first-class citizens.
 Please refer to [Python documentation](https://docs.python.org/3/library/asyncio-task.html) to learn more.

 <hr class="with-margin">
 <h4 class="header" id="conclusion">Conclusion</h4>